Kotlin/kotlin-spec/src/kotlin.core/expressions.md

 :::{.paste target=grammar-rule-typeTest}
 :::

-**When expression** is alike a **conditional expression** in the sense that it allows several different control structure bodies (*cases*) to be evaluated depending on boolean conditions.
+*When expression* is similar to a [conditional expression][Conditional expression] in that it allows one of several different [control structure bodies][Code blocks] (*cases*) to be evaluated, depending on some boolean conditions.
-The key difference, however, is that when expressions may include several different conditions.
+The key difference is exactly that a when expressions may include several different conditions with their corresponding control structure bodies.
 When expression has two different forms: with bound value and without it.

-**When expression without bound value** (the form where the expression enclosed in parantheses is absent) evaluates one of the many different expressions based on corresponding conditions present in the same *when entry*.
-Each entry consists of a boolean *condition* (or a special `else` condition), each of which is checked and evaluated in order of appearance.
-If the current condition evaluates to `true`, the corresponding expression is evaluated and the value of when expression is the same as the evaluated expression.
+**When expression without bound value** (the form where the expression enclosed in parantheses after the `when` keyword is absent) evaluates one of the different CSBs based on its condition from the *when entry*.
+Each when entry consists of a boolean *condition* (or a special `else` condition) and its corresponding CSB.
+When entries are checked and evaluated in their order of appearance.
+If the condition evaluates to `true`, the corresponding CSB is evaluated and the value of when expression is the same as the value of the CSB.
 All remaining conditions and expressions are not evaluated.

-The `else` branch is a special branch that evaluates if none of the branches above it evaluated to `true`.
+The `else` condition is a special condition which evaluates to `true` if none of the branches above it evaluated to `true`.

-> Informally speaking, you can always replace the `else` branch with literal `true` and
-> the semantics of the entry would not change

-The `else` entry is also special in the sense that it **must** be the last entry in the expression, otherwise a compiler error must be generated.
+The `else` condition **must** also be in the last when entry of when expression, otherwise it is a compile-time error.

+> Note: informally, you can always replace the `else` condition with an always-`true` condition (e.g., boolean literal `true`) with no change to the resulting semantics.

-**When expression with bound value** (the form where the expression enclosed in parantheses is present) are very similar to the form without bound value, but use different syntax for conditions.
+**When expression with bound value** (the form where the expression enclosed in parantheses after the `when` keyword is present) are similar to the form without bound value, but use a different syntax for conditions.
 In fact, it supports three different condition forms:

-- *Type test condition*: [type checking operator][Type-checking expression] followed by type.
-The condition generated is a [type check expression][Type-checking expression] with the same operator and the same type, but an implicit left hand side, which has the same value as the bound expression.
+- *Type test condition*: [type checking operator][Type-checking expression] followed by a type (`is T`).
-- *Contains test condition*: containment operator [TODO: link] followed by an expression; The condition generated is a containment check expression [TODO: link] with the same operator and the same right hand side expression, but an implicit left hand side, which has the same value as the bound expression.
-- *Any other expression*.
-The condition generated is an equality operator [TODO: link], with the left hand side being the bound expression, and the right hand side being the expression placed inside the entry.
+  The resulting condition is a [type check expression][Type-checking expression] of the form `boundValue is T`.
+- *Contains test condition*: [containment operator][Containment-checking expression] followed by an expression (`in Expr`).
+  The resulting condition is a [containment check expression][Containment-checking expression] of the form `boundValue in Expr`.
+- *Any other expression* (`Expr`).
+  The resulting condition is an [equality check][Equality expressions] of the form `boundValue == Expr`.
-- The `else` condition, which works the exact same way as it would in the form without bound expression.
+- The `else` condition, which is a special condition which evaluates to `true` if none of the branches above it evaluated to `true`.

-> This also means that if this form of `when` contains a boolean expression, it is not
-> checked directly as if it would be in the other form, but rather checked for **equality**
-> with the bound variable, which is not the same thing.
+  The `else` condition **must** also be in the last when entry of when expression, otherwise it is a compile-time error.

+> Note: the rule for "any other expression" means that if a when expression with bound value contains a boolean condition, this condition is **checked for equality** with the bound value, instead of being used directly for when entry selection.

+TODO(Examples)

-The type of the resulting expression is the [least upper bound][Least upper bound] of the types of all the entries (TODO(): not that simple).
+The type of the resulting expression is the [least upper bound][Least upper bound] of the types of all its entries (TODO(not that simple)).
-If the expression is not [exhaustive][Exhaustive when expressions], it has type [`kotlin.Unit`][`kotlin.Unit`] and the whole construct may not be used as an expression, but only as a statement.
+If the when expression is not [exhaustive][Exhaustive when expressions], it has type [`kotlin.Unit`][`kotlin.Unit`] and may used only as a statement.

 #### Exhaustive when expressions

 A when expression is called **_exhaustive_** if at least one of the following is true:

 - It has an `else` entry;
-- It has a bound value and at least one of the following holds:
+- It has a bound value and at least one of the following is true:
-    - The bound expression is of type `kotlin.Boolean` and the conditions contain
+    - The bound expression is of type `kotlin.Boolean` and the conditions contain both:
-      both:
-        - A [constant expression][Constant expressions] evaluating to value `true`;
+        - A [constant expression][Constant expressions] evaluating to `true`;
-        - A [constant expression][Constant expressions] evaluating to value `false`;
+        - A [constant expression][Constant expressions] evaluating to `false`;
-    - The bound expression is of a [`sealed class`][Sealed classes] type and all its possible subtypes are covered using type test conditions of this expression.
-This may include:
+    - The bound expression is of a [`sealed class`][Sealed classes] type and all of its subtypes are covered using type test conditions in this expression.
-        - Checks for all the direct subtypes of this sealed class;
+      This should include checks for all direct subtypes of this sealed class.
-        - If any of the direct subtypes is also a sealed class, there is either a check for this subtype or all possible subtypes of it are also covered;
+      If any of the direct subtypes is also a sealed class, there should either be a check for this subtype or all its subtypes should be covered;
-    - The bound expression is of an [`enum class`][Enum classes] type and all enumerated values are checked for equality using constant conditions;
+    - The bound expression is of an [`enum class`][Enum classes] type and all its enumerated values are checked for equality using constant expression;
-    - The bound expression is of a nullable type and one of the cases above is met for its non-nullable counterpart and, in addition, there is a condition containing literal `null`.
+    - The bound expression is of a [nullable type][Nullability] $T?$ and one of the cases above is met for its non-nullable counterpart $T$ together with another condition which checks the bound value for equality with `null`.

+> Note: informally, an exhaustive when expression is guaranteed to evaluate one of its CSBs regardless of the specific when conditions.

 ### Logical disjunction expression